AlephAlpha/Nekomata/doc/Tutorial.md

 This looks similar to the previous computation.
 It also pushes two elements onto the stack, both of which are either `1` or `2`.
 But the two elements are not related this time.
 So the result might be `1+1=2`, `1+2=3`, `2+1=3`, or `2+2=4`.
 When printing the results, `3` will appear twice, because there are two ways to get `3`.

+## Modes

+Nekomata is a non-deterministic programming language.
+A program can have multiple possible outputs.
+Nekomata supports four modes for outputting the results of a program:

+### `all`

+This is the default mode.
+It outputs all possible results of a program, separated by newlines.

+In the REPL, you can switch to this mode by typing `\Mode all`.

+### `first`

+This mode outputs the first result of a program.
+If the program has no results, it outputs nothing.

+When running a program from the command line, you can switch to this mode by passing the `-1` flag.

+In the REPL, you can switch to this mode by typing `\Mode first`.s

+### `count`

+This mode outputs the number of possible results of a program.

+When running a program from the command line, you can switch to this mode by passing the `-n` flag.

+In the REPL, you can switch to this mode by typing `\Mode count`.

+### `exists`

+This mode outputs `True` if the program has at least one result, and `False` otherwise.

+Since Nekomata does not have the concept of booleans or truthiness, this mode is required for [decision-problem](https://codegolf.stackexchange.com/questions/tagged/decision-problem) challenges.

+When running a program from the command line, you can switch to this mode by passing the `-e` flag.

+In the REPL, you can switch to this mode by typing `\Mode exists`.

 ## Example: Fibonacci Numbers (1)

 ```